 There is also the wider backdrop of the US-China trade war.
 President Trump, who has criticised China and its trade policies for years, has re-ignited fears over an escalating trade war after recent comments, saying that he will increase tariffs that are already in place and introduce new ones.

-This is big news, of course, given that China will soon be the biggest economy in the world, and clearly a vital market for companies all over the world.
+This is big news, of course, given that the Chinese economy will soon be the biggest in the world, and clearly a vital market for companies all over the world.

 The job market